World Wrestling All-Stars: Revolution PPV

-Eruption PPV and Australian Tour
+Eruption PPV and Australian tour

-In April the WWA returned to Australia for a tour and to film its third PPV, The Eruption.
+In April the WWA returned to Australia for a tour and to film its third PPV, Eruption.
 During this tour Nathan Jones won the WWA title after winning a 4 corners match against Jeff Jarrett, Scott Steiner and Brian Christopher.

 The Eruption PPV was held at the Rod Laver Arena in Melbourne, Australia.
 The show started with Jeff Jarrett being escorted away from the building proclaiming he would be back (Jarrett never appeared after this).
 It presumed this was prerecorded earlier in the week.
-A new Cruiserweight Champion was crowned at the show after Eddie Guerrero had returned to the WWF.
-A.J.
+A new Cruiserweight Champion was crowned at the show after Eddie Guerrero had returned to the WWF; A.J.
 Styles defeated Jerry Lynn in the tournament final to win the title.
 Another match of note was a cage match between Sabu and Devon Storm.
 Sabu won the match after leaping from the top of the cage onto Devon Storm, who was laid on top of a double deck of tables.
 In the main event Scott Steiner defeated Nathan Jones to win the title.
 He would later give up the title to sign with the WWF.

 A further UK and European tour was planned for after this event.
 The WWA postponed the tour from May 2002 to November 2002, citing injuries to its major stars as the reason.
 However, it is believed that poor ticket sales may be the true reason.

-Retribution PPV and European Tour
+Retribution PPV and European tour

-The WWA toured the UK in December 2002, filming The Retribution PPV in Glasgow Scotland.
+The WWA toured the UK in December 2002, filming Retribution PPV in Glasgow Scotland.
 The WWA title remained vacant for the first half of the tour, with it being held up to be decided at the PPV.
 Mike Sanders took over as commissioner for this tour and fought Joe E. Legend each night.
 Memorable matches on this tour included a three-way hardcore match including Sabu, Perry Saturn and Simon Diamond.

 Retribution was broadcast in February 2003.
 The card included nine matches and two title matches (WWA and TNA), but only ran for 1 hour 45 minutes.
 This was fifteen minutes shorter than the house show in Newcastle the night before, which only included six matches and no title matches.

 This tour included an infamous dispute with a seemingly badly out of shape Lex Luger.
 He reportedly missed shows due to illness and refused to wrestle for more than five minutes in matches, despite being in the main events.
 He faced Sting for the vacant WWA title at the PPV.
 This match was poorly received and only lasted about 7 minutes, which largely involved Luger pacing around and avoiding wrestling.
 Luger won this match and became WWA Champion after an interference from Jeff Jarrett with his guitar.
 He lost this title to Sting a few days later at a house show in Zurich, Switzerland.